ycombinator/openstack/CONTRIBUTING.md

 1. All discussions happen in the open, via issues and PRs.
 If there are discussions happening elsewhere, please bring them into issues and PRs.

-1. In keeping with guideline #1, all changes to this file (`CONTRIBUTING.md`) must also be made via a pull request.
-This pull request will require a +1 comment from at least one core contributor from each organization.
+1. In keeping with guideline #1, all changes to this file (`CONTRIBUTING.md`) must also be made via a PR.
+This PR will require a +1 comment from at least one core contributor from each organization before it is merged.

 # Core Contributors